Stay With Me

 “My battery died...” she tries to explain until a little cough stops her.

 Alaine recovers quickly from her surprise.
 Nodding her head, she accepts the embrace he offers, pressing herself into the strong wall of his chest.
-Lucas’ arms encircle her and tighten.
+Lucas’ arms encircle her and tighten and the comfort and safety she feels there is something she's never had before.

-The comfort and safety she feels there is new.
-Something Alaine has never had before.
-She shouldn’t give in.
-Despite the warning, she tries to burrow a little bit deeper into Lucas’ warmth.
+The logical part of her brain dictates that she shouldn't given in.
+Yet, despite the warning, she tries to burrow a little bit deeper into Lucas’ warmth.
 She can allow herself the indulgence.
 Even if it’s only for tonight.

 The time she’d spent in that fiery, smoking death trap had been terrifying.
 She doesn’t even remember how she made it out.
 Mona had been so heavy to lift and Alaine knew then that she was going to die.